-The Operational guidance for schools and settings from the autumn term draws attention to the importance of minimising contacts and mixing between groups of people.
-This concept needs full consideration also when considering the needs of learners with SEN, while delivering a curriculum that is broad and balanced.
+The Operational guidance for schools and settings and the Operational guidance for Further Education and Post 16 draw attention to the importance of minimising contacts and mixing between groups of people.
+This concept should be taken into account when considering the needs of learners with ALN, while delivering a curriculum that is broad and balanced.
 Schools and settings should take steps to limit interaction, sharing of rooms and social spaces between groups as much as possible.

 Settings should consider the use of’ ‘consistent, small contact groups’, particularly for learners that cannot socially distance from staff or from each other.

-Guidance for local authorities, schools and settings is provided in the Operational guidance for schools and settings from autumn term.
+Guidance for local authorities, schools and settings is provided in the Operational guidance for schools and settings and the Operational guidance for Further Education and Post 16.
 For the majority of learners, including those from vulnerable and disadvantaged groups, the general transport arrangements put in place for all learners will be appropriate.
 However, for some learners, in particular those with SEN, there will be additional considerations.
 The latest version of the operational guidance acknowledges this and provides further advice.

 The use of personal protective equipment

 The use of personal protective equipment (PPE) by staff should be based on a clear assessment of risk, taking into account each individual setting and the needs of the individual learner.
-The Operational guidance for schools and settings from the autumn term provides clear guidance on the use of PPE for different scenarios.
+The Operational guidance for schools and settings and the Operational guidance for Further Education and Post 16 provide clear guidance on the use of PPE for different scenarios.
 This includes a link to the Health and Safety Executive website that provides information on the use of PPE in health and social care and non-healthcare settings.

 The use of PPE with some learners, especially those with SEN, should be carefully considered and risk assessed by the school or setting.